natewatson999/httpx/README.md

 ### Global install

-0. Make sure you have the right to make NPM installations.
-If you don't have them, get them.
+0. Make sure you have the right to make global NPM installations.
+If you don't have it, get it.

 1. Run the following command: